it-at-m/lhm_actions/docs/deployment.md

 ### What are we using internally

 - Image Registry [Red Hat Quay](https://docs.redhat.com/de/documentation/red_hat_quay) to synchronize Docker images
-- [Gitlab](https://docs.gitlab.com/) for the execution of internal pipelines (IaC) and configuration of the applications
+- [GitLab](https://docs.gitlab.com/) to execute internal infrastructure pipelines (IaC) and configuration of the applications
 - [OpenShift](https://docs.redhat.com/en/documentation/openshift_container_platform), our Kubernetes platform to host the applications

 ### How it works together